The Ultimate In Birding Tours

 • Remote-island rarities such as Kolombangara Leaf Warbler and Makira Thrush.

-• Finding exciting birds such as Fearful Owl and White-eyed Starling with regularity.
+• Having outside chances for finding exciting rarities such as Fearful Owl and White-eyed Starling.

 OUTLINE ITINERARY

-• FIRST DAY: Our tour starts at the city of Honiara on Guadalcanal island.
+• Day 1: Our tour starts at the city of Honiara on Guadalcanal island.

-• REST OF TOUR: Exploring Guadalcanal, Malaita, Tetepare, Kolumbangara, Gizo, Rannongga, Vella Lavella, Fera, Santa Isabel, Makira (or San Cristobal) and Rennell Islands
+• Days 2-28: Exploring Guadalcanal, Malaita, Tetepare, Kolumbangara, Gizo, Rannongga, Vella Lavella, Fera, Santa Isabel, Makira (or San Cristobal) and Rennell Islands

 To see a larger map, click on the square-like ‘enlarge’ icon in the upper right of the map box.